What authorities are saying

 • Schools and systems can gauge internal cohesion using questions related to inclusivity, trust, pride, and camaraderie, in addition to the KPIs listed above.

 • Student academic resilience refers to the ability of students to maintain or achieve academic success despite significant challenges or setbacks.
-This resilience is often shaped by levels of family involvement, educator enthusiasm, transformational leadership, and community support.
+This resilience is shaped by levels of family involvement, educator enthusiasm, transformational leadership, and community support.

 • Transformational leadership describes the extent to which individuals motivate and inspire others to pursue a vision or goal of shared significance—fostering commitment, collaboration, and sustained improvement.